Synerise/android-sdk/README.md

 #### Banners

-To integrate handling Mobile Content banners you have to register your app for push notifications first.
-Incoming push notifications have to be passed to `Injector`. `Injector` will then handle payload and display banner if provided payload is correctly validated.
+To integrate handling Mobile Content banners you have to register your app for push notifications first.<br>
+Incoming push notifications have to be passed to `Injector`. `Injector` will handle payload and display banner if provided payload is correctly validated.

 ### Handling push notifications